-These are opportunities for students to meet with an adviser to discuss classes, have their advising hold or pin lifted, and work on an academic plan.
-Students must come prepared with a list of courses for next semester.
+These are opportunities for students to meet with an advisor to discuss classes, have their advising hold/PIN lifted, and work on an academic plan.
+Students must come prepared with a list of courses or ideas for next semester.
 This requires preparation prior to attending you advising session.
-If you wish to discuss course planning we strongly encourage students to make appointments versus coming in for Walk-In advising.
+If you wish to discuss course planning students must make an appointment versus logging in for On-Call advising.

 What is expected of me?

 To be prepared for your appointment remember the P.R.E.P. acronym: